medusajs/medusa/docs/content/advanced/backend/plugins/overview.md

 ---
 description: 'Learn what Plugins are and how they are used in Medusa.
-Plugins are re-usable customizations that can be added to a Medusa server.
-This guide also learns where you can find plugins for your Medusa server.'
+Plugins are re-usable customizations that can be added to a Medusa server.'
 ---

 # Plugins